dhruvrajan/community/sigs/jvm/rfcs/20200126-tensorflow-data.md

 and performing transformations on individual or grouped dataset elements.

-The goal of this project is to provide a high-level abstraction which simplifies this workfow, based on TensorFlow data ops, with syntax closely mirorring Python's [tf.data](https://www.tensorflow.org/api_docs/python/tf/data).
+The goal of this project is to provide a high-level abstraction which simplifies this workflow, based on TensorFlow data ops, with syntax closely mirroring Python's [tf.data](https://www.tensorflow.org/api_docs/python/tf/data).

 ## User Benefit